johanhedin/sdrx/doc/USING.md

 to reference a specific dongle as long as every dongle on the system have been given a unique name.

-> Note 2: The term "serial" is a bit missleading since it actually is a text string based on a USB descriptor.
+> Note 2: The term "serial" is a bit misleading since it actually is a text string based on a USB descriptor.
 It is prefectly fine to set a serial on a RTL device containing text.